Skip to content

 You need to understand that a transaction is not a single agreement.

-It’s a succession of micro-agreements (working capital adjustments, seller note terms, representations and warranties, transition timeline, etc.) that detail the initial agreement.
+It’s a series of micro-agreements (working capital adjustments, seller note terms, representations and warranties, transition timeline, etc.) that detail the initial agreement.

-The role of an experienced business broker is to identify and orchestrate the resolution of untreated or unclear points: we transform irritants into acceptable solutions for both parties.
+The role of an experienced business broker is to identify and orchestrate the resolution of unresolved or unclear points: we transform irritants into solutions the buyer can defend and the seller can accept.

 This pragmatic approach drives the sales process forward and increases the chances of completing the transaction.